dakuang/tensorlayer/docs/user/tutorial.rst

 ``X_train.shape`` is ``(50000, 784)``, to be interpreted as: 50,000
-images and each image has 784 pixels. ``y_train.shape`` is simply ``(50000,)``, which is a vector the same length of ``X_train`` giving an integer class label for each image -- namely, the digit between 0 and 9 depicted in the image (according to the human annotator who drew that digit).
+images and each image has 784 pixels. ``y_train.shape`` is simply ``(50000,)``, which is a vector the same length as ``X_train`` giving an integer class label for each image -- namely, a digit between 0 and 9 depicted in the image (according to the human annotator who drew that digit).

-For Convolutional Neural Network example, the MNIST can be load as 4D version as follow:
+For Convolutional Neural Network example, the MNIST can be load as 4D version as follows:

 .. code-block:: python